Truxillic acid

 Truxillic acids are any of several crystalline stereoisomeric cyclic dicarboxylic acids with the formula (C6H5C2H2(CO2H)2.
 They are colorless solids.
 These compounds are obtained by the [2 + 2] photocycloadditions of cinnamic acid where the two trans alkenes react head-to-tail.
 The isolated stereoisomers are called truxillic acids.
 The preparation of truxillic acids provided an early example of organic photochemistry.

 Occurrence and reactions

 These compounds are found in a variety of plants, for example in coca.
 Incarvillateine, an alkaloid from the plant Incarvillea sinensis, is a derivative of α-truxillic acid.

 Upon heating, truxillic acids undergo cracking to give cinnamic acid.

 Isomers

 Truxillic acid can exist in five stereoisomers.

-Below are the 5 naturally occurring stereoisomers of truxillic acid, namely alpha, gamma, epsilon, peri, and epi.
+Below are the five stereoisomers of truxillic acid, called alpha, gamma, epsilon, peri, and epi.
 These are shown both in a 2D skeletal diagram with stereocenters indicated and a 3D rendering of the structural geometry of the isomers themselves.
-Because of the 4 stereocenters, there are 16 possible isomers of truxillic acid, but only these 5 are well known in nature and have been discovered and named thusly but chemists historically.